-3.2 Departments must establish a detailed priority system for use in any selection between applicants within a priority group as outlined in Article 13.F.
-The detailed department priority system will include a statement that if an assignment within a priority group requires a selection between applicants, the graduate student without financial support from merit based scholarships or merit based fellowships during the semester of appointment with a value equal to at least a 5.17 base unit appointment, will have priority for the appointment.
+- 3.2 Departments must establish a detailed priority system for use in any selection between applicants within a priority group as outlined in Article 13.F.
+The detailed department priority system will include a statement that if an assignment within a priority group requires a selection between applicants, the graduate student without financial support from merit-based scholarships or merit-based fellowships during the semester of appointment with a value equal to at least a full graduate fellowship or \$7000, whichever is greater, will have priority for the appointment.
 Departments must post the detailed priority system by the end of the eighth (8th) week of the semester prior to its implementation and keep it posted in a prominent location on the job posting portion of the departmental website.
 The Department shall forward to the Union office a copy of any such system at the time it is first posted and each time it is amended.
-Any exceptions to this procedure shall be by mutual consent of the parties.

-- 4. a.
+Any exceptions to this procedure shall be by mutual consent of the parties. - 4. a.
 If a Graduate student indicates in writing a desire to TA in their department, they will be deemed to have applied for all available TA positions in the relevant semester.
-Such Graduate students will not be required to apply for specific appointments, but may indicate their preferences for particular courses. - b.
-Graduate students from outside the department must apply in writing and indicate the courses to which they are applying; they may indicate any preferences for particular courses. - 5.
-If Teaching Assistant positions become available after the initially posted positions in the department have been assigned, the department will notify all graduate students registered in the department, via email.
-In addition, the position will be posted on the central posting system in accordance with the last paragraph of Article 18. - 6.
-Qualified graduate students who have been allocated less than five (5) base units in a given semester who apply specifically for these new positions, will have priority for additional base units up to five (5).
-These positions shall be assigned in accordance with Article 13.F 3 and 4, recognizing the exceptions provided in 13.F 7. - 7. a.
+Such Graduate students will not be required to apply for specific appointments, but may indicate their preferences for particular courses.

+b.
+Graduate students from outside the department must apply in writing and indicate the courses to which they are applying; they may indicate any preferences for particular courses.

+- 5. Qualified graduate students who have been allocated less than five (5) base units in a given semester who apply specifically for new positions will have priority for additional base units up to five (5).
+These positions shall be assigned in accordance with Article 13.F 3 and 4, recognizing the exceptions provided in 13.F 7. - 6. a.
 The parties recognize the existence of a limited number of courses for which special qualifications or professional or technical experience are important elements in determining a person's level of competence for performing tutorial or laboratory teaching support duties.
-The Labour Management Committee will be the forum for discussion of the circumstances requiring such qualifications or experience. - b.
-When such positions are posted the posting shall include the special qualifications or experience expected. - c.
-Among candidates with equal qualifications the priorities stated in 3 shall apply. - 8.
+The Labour Management Committee will be the forum for discussion of the circumstances requiring such qualifications or experience.

+b.
+When such positions are posted the posting shall include the special qualifications or experience expected.

+- c.
+Among candidates with equal qualifications the priorities stated in 3 shall apply. - 7.
 Failure to give timely acceptance of an offer of appointment may result in loss of priority for that semester.
-Individuals who have lost their priority for these reasons may exercise their priority should they apply when new work becomes available, as described in Article 18. - 9.
+Individuals who have lost their priority for these reasons may exercise their priority should they apply when new work becomes available, as described in Article 18. - 8.
 The appointing department shall make all reasonable efforts to apply candidates' stated preferences when appointments and assignments are made.